nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 - State is kept in-memory, so if Syringe is restarted, state is lost.
 This is why we currently kill all running lessons every time Syringe starts.
 - Fairly opaque - all monitoring is custom, and relies primarily on good logs.

+## High-Level Overview of v1.0 Design

+Like any decision involving technical debt, the time will come to pay up -and that time is now.
+A big indicator of this is that some of the current design considerations have changed.

+- Resilience is becoming more important.
+To create a stable platform for the community to rely on for learning infrastructure automation for the long-term, attention must be paid not only to general stability and scalability, but also the ability to inspect problems with the system.
+- A nontrivial portion of our community wants to work directly with Antidote for their own purposes, and doesn't plan to use the NRE Labs curriculum.
+Now, our chief consideration is to make it easier for folks to contribute to the Antidote platform.
+Breaking it up into different components means a lot less for folks to wrap their heads around at a time.

+There are a few guiding principles we are following in this design:

+- Proven, modular architectures like microservices for horizontal scale and choice.
+  - Consider our ambitions at every step and stand on the shoulders of giants
+- Existing software or services whenever possible so we can focus on differentiation
+  - Don’t reinvent the wheel.
+- Standard protocols and APIs for inter-component communication
+  - Again, use existing projects and APIs instead of reinventing our own.
+Also provides more flexibility

 The new Syringe architecture being proposed in this document can be summarized in the following points: